Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 • Audit complexity: Regions and auditors will face steep learning curves assessing shared hypervisors, cloud-based assets, and “security objectives” that are less prescriptive than legacy CIP.

-• End of TFEs?: Eliminating the TFE program could remove a compliance exception option.
+• End of TFEs?: Eliminating the TFE program could remove a common compliance safety net (or loophole, depending on perspective).
 Entities may push back if prescriptive requirements outpace what’s technically feasible in their environments.

 E-4: Expanding Supply Chain Risk Management